-And somewhere... an astronomer is crying.
+And, somewhere... an astronomer is crying.

-This film provides examples of:
+Meteor provides examples of:

-- Within two days, Challenger 2 is able to divert from its approach to Mars towards the asteroid belt, which would take several days if not weeks.
+- Within two days, Challenger 2 is able to divert from its approach to Mars towards the asteroid belt, which would take several weeks if not months.

 - The poster says that Orpheus is approaching at 30,000 mph and will hit in six days.
 In six days, it would have travelled over four million miles, nowhere near the distance from the asteroid belt.
 For reference, Mars is some eighty million miles from Earth, and the innermost main belt asteroids are over a hundred million miles from Earth.